kasun61/credit-card-clustering/README.md

 python3 main.py --model=dbscan
 ```

-If you need to execute specific scripts in the `/src` directory, the commands will be somewhat verbose but this is due to the usage of relative imports in each of the source scripts. you will have to run it using `-m` with an example below.
+If you need to execute specific scripts in the `/src` directory, the commands will be somewhat verbose but this is due to the usage of relative imports in each of the source scripts.
+You will have to run it using `-m`, refer below for an example.
 Read [thread](https://stackoverflow.com/questions/16981921/relative-imports-in-python-3) for more details.
 ```
 python3 -m src.preprocessing
 ```